dheiraaindustreispvtltd-dipl/WPulse/README.md

 - **Expense Claims and Advances**: Manage employee advances, claim expenses, configure multi-level approval workflows, all this with seamless integration with ERPNext accounting.
 - **Performance Management**: Track goals, align goals with key result areas (KRAs), enable employees to evaluate themselves, make managing appraisal cycles easy.
 - **Payroll & Taxation**: Create salary structures, configure income tax slabs, run standard payroll, accommodate additional salaries and off cycle payments, view income breakup on salary slips and so much more.
-- **Frappe HR Mobile App**: Apply for and approve leaves on the go, check-in and check-out, access employee profile right from the mobile app.
+- **WorkPulse Mobile App**: Apply for and approve leaves on the go, check-in and check-out, access employee profile right from the mobile app.

 <details open>